autoSteve/acMqtt/README.md

 A 'hue2mqtt.js' instance is required, and for Home Assistant this could be run as a container using Portainer, or run as a separate container / process on another VM. hue2mqtt is used to sync a Hue bridge with the MQTT broker.

 The CBus groups for Hue devices are usually not used for any purpose other than controlling their Hue device.
 Turning on/off one of these groups will result in the Philips Hue hub turning the loads on/off.
-It is possible that these CBus Hue groups could be used to also control CBus loads, giving them dual purpose.
+It is possible that these CBus Hue groups could also be used to control CBus loads, giving them dual purpose.

-Note: This script only handles on/off, as well as levels for dimmable Hue devices, but not colours/colour temperature, as that's not a CBus thing.
+Note: This script only handles on/off as well as levels for dimmable Hue devices, but not colours/colour temperature, as that's not a CBus thing.
 Colour details will return to previously set values done in the Hue app.

 ### Panasonic Ar Conditioners
-For Panasonic air conditioners connected to MQTT via ESPHome (see example .yaml file), add the keyword 'AC' to user parameters, plus...
+For Panasonic air conditioners connected to MQTT via ESPHome (see example .yaml file), add the keyword 'AC' to user parameters plus...

 - dev=   ESPHome device name, required, and one of:
 - func=  Function (mode, target_temperature, fan_mode, swing_mode, which results in {dev}/climate/panasonic/{func}/#)